banhbao2/madebynghia1/README.md

 ## 📄 License

-This project is a template for building restaurant websites.
+This is a demonstration project showcasing modern web development.
 Feel free to use and customize.

 ## 🤝 Support